-As the local experts for storm restoration and exterior insurance claims, we have heard many questions.
+As the local experts for storm damage restoration, regardless of exterior insurance claims, we have heard many questions.
 We’ve rounded up the questions that are asked most frequently so that we can help you begin to navigate your storm restoration process for roofing, siding, gutters, and more.
 Our goal is to help you make the best choices as you rebuild or restore your home.

 When should I file an insurance claim?

 Most insurance companies are using weather-tracking and hail storm reporting services to track areas that have been affected by storms.
 Because of this, hail size and locations may already be known by insurance companies and the damages may already be expected.
-If you recently had a hail or high-wind storm in your area, call a trained and certified roofing inspector who understands the insurance estimating process.
-With our inspectors present when the insurance adjusters visit your home for their inspection, we are able to advocate on your behalf to bring you the best value possible.
+If you recently had a hail or high-wind storm in your area, call a trained and certified roofing inspector.
+With our inspectors present when the insurance adjusters visit your home for their inspection, we are able to expedite the process and communicate with all stakeholders to bring you the best value possible.

 Should I file a claim or repair the damage?

-If you qualify for a claim and the damage is severe enough, it would be good to consider filing the claim.
-But you’ll need a roofing company that understands the insurance estimating process.
-Someone who will be able to inspect your roof and let you know if you qualify for placing a claim.
-Unfortunately, some roofing companies don’t fully understand what types of damage would qualify you to place a valid claim.
+Many folks have told us that they make the decision based on how much it will cost to make the necessary repairs, and how much it relates to their policy deductible.
+If the damage is severe enough, it would be good to consider filing the claim.
+But you’ll need a roofing company that understands and works well with insurance companies.
+Unfortunately, some roofing companies don’t fully understand what types of damage would qualify as storm damage.
 As a result, they recommend a repair and you miss out on the opportunity of a complete restoration.

 How much does a roof replacement cost?

 According to the Remodeling Cost-vs-Value report of 2018, the average cost for a typical 30 square roof in Baltimore is $20,636.
 Most single family homes are around 20-30 square.
 Our inspection is free with no obligation.
 But every restoration project is different.
 We’ll work with your insurance company to get you the complete restoration your home needs.

 I already placed a claim, do I still need a contractor?